 Lecturer for "Inquiry and Communication in an Interdisciplinary World" in the Language and Communication Centre

-Young and research-intensive, Nanyang Technological University (NTU Singapore) is ranked 13th globally.
-It is also placed 1st among the world’s best young universities.
+Young and research intensive, Nanyang Technological University, Singapore (NTU Singapore) is ranked among the world’s top universities.

 The School of Humanities (SoH), Nanyang Technological University invites applications for Lecturer positions for a course titled “Inquiry and Communication in an Interdisciplinary World” in the Language and Communication Centre.